MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/asset-management-mobile-workspace.md

 1. Select **All maintenance work orders**.

-1. Select the work order > work order job you want to add consumtion registrations for.
+1. Select the work order > work order job you want to add consumption registrations for.
     - Alternatively, you can also select **My work order jobs calendar** or **My work order jobs list** on the home page to navigate to the **work order job details** page.

 1. Select **Journals** on the **Work order job details** page.